Skip to content

 Despite their differences, these two species share a close evolutionary connection.
 The name “Laysan finch” comes from the island of Laysan.
 When the bird was first discovered, it was found exclusively on this island.

 The name helps to identify its specific habitat and origin.
-It is important to note that the Laysan finch is a native species to the Hawaiian Islands, and it plays a crucial role in the ecosystem.
+It is important to note that the Laysan finch is a native species to the Hawaiian Islands and plays a crucial role in the ecosystem.

 As an endemic bird, it has adapted to the unique environment of the Northwestern Hawaiian Islands.
 The Lays.